mrange/fable-formlets/WHY.md

 ## Conclusion

-In my opinion, Formlets are great for building forms, they are extendable, they work great with Fable.Elmish.
+In my opinion, Formlets are great for building forms, they are extendable, they work great with Fable.React.

-`fable-formlets` might not be right implementation of formlets for Fable.Elmish, perhaps someone more clever can pick up the idea and do a proper implementation.
+`fable-formlets` might not be right implementation of formlets for Fable.React, perhaps someone more clever can pick up the idea and do a proper implementation.

 _Let's talk about formlets._